salmoor/angle-between-vectors/README.md

 ## Motivation

-The goal of this program is to explore CUDA platfrom and optimize code to overcome some of its shortcomings.
+The goal of this program is to explore CUDA platform and optimize code to overcome some of its shortcomings.
 For implementation details, execution timings and discussions please refer to the **report** file in the **report** directory.

 ## Install